glolichen/MathematicsProgrammingLanguage/README.md

 `variable2 = variable1 * 3`<br>
 `let variable2 be variable1 * 3.`

-The type of your variable is dynamic, must like python.
+The type of your variable is dynamic, similar to python.

 ## Functions